The Appliance Clinic - Major Home Appliance Repair Depot

 When the water pump bearing seizes, the water will not drain or recirculate.
 Sometimes you can smell the belt heating up the stalled pump pulley.
 It is wise to stop the washer at this point and get some more data or you may be replacing both the pump and the belt.

-Procedure for Gathering Failure Confirmation Data
+Procedures for Gathering Failure Confirmation Data

 1. Unplug the washer and insert the three-prong plug in three holes of the four-hole diamond on the rear of the cabinet, just below the console.